NHTeams 2026: The NHS Neighbourhood Teams Conference

 All Convenzis Events Provide 8 CPD Points Per Delegate

 The NHS is at a pivotal moment.
-Hospitals are facing record-breaking demand, long waiting times, and increasing workforce pressures, while a large proportion of care, particularly for chronic conditions, rehabilitation, and mental health, could be more effectively delivered in community settings.
-Shifting care closer to home is no longer optional; it is essential for improving patient outcomes and system resilience.
+Hospitals are under sustained pressure from rising demand, constrained capacity and workforce shortages, while a growing proportion of care, particularly for long-term conditions, rehabilitation, frailty and mental health, can be delivered more effectively outside traditional acute settings.

 Summit Focus: